-The basic techniques and steps for drawing a gun remain the same, regardless of what holster you are drawing from and area on the body, but all these steps must take place.
+The basic techniques and steps for drawing a gun remain the same, regardless of what holster you are drawing from and from where on the body.

 However, when drawing from concealment, there is an additional step that must take place.
-This is the clearing of any clothing away and off of the gun so you can get a solid grip on your gun to draw it.
+The clearing of any clothing away and off of the gun so you can get a solid grip on your gun to draw it.
 It may be a shirt that must be lifted, a jacket or cover shirt that must be swept away, or a dress or skirt hem lifted.

 Technique For Clearing Clothing

 Most often, you will use your non-dominant hand to clear clothing and keep it out of the way of gripping and drawing your gun.
 As you draw your gun with your dominant hand from a holster buried under your clothing, your non-dominant hand or “clearing hand” must do its job, to get the clothing out of the way, and be in a safe position to be ready to join your shooting hand on the grip of the gun.